xDaryamo/puccini/README.md

 ### Standalone Parser

-Puccini's [TOSCA parser](tosca/parser/) is available as an independent Go library.
-Its 6 phases do normalization, validation, inheritance, and assignment of TOSCA's many types and templates, finally satisfying requirements with capabilities, resulting in a [flat, serializable data structure](tosca/normal/) that can easily be consumed by your program.
+Puccini's [TOSCA parser](tosca/parser/README.md) is available as an independent Go library.
+Its 5 phases do normalization, validation, inheritance, and assignment of TOSCA's many types and templates, resulting in a [flat, serializable data structure](tosca/normal/README.md) that can easily be consumed by your program.
 Validation error messages are precise and useful.
 It's a very, very fast parser, enough that it can be usefully embedded in editors and IDEs for validating TOSCA while typing.

 TOSCA is a complex object-oriented language.
 Considerable effort has been put into adhering to every aspect the grammar, especially in regards to value type checking and type inheritance contracts.
+Due to the inconsistencies in the specification, we also [quirks](tosca/parser/QUIRKS.md) that represent alternative interpretations.

 ### Compiler

-The TOSCA-to-Clout compiler just takes the parsed data structure and dumps it into Clout.
+The TOSCA-to-Clout compiler's main role is to take the parsed data structure and dump it into Clout.
 It also includes any JavaScript required to process the Clout.
 Thusly Clout functions as an "intermediate representation" (IR) for TOSCA.

+By default the compiler also performs [topology resolution](tosca/compiler/RESOLUTION.md), which attempts to satisfy requirements with capabilities, thus creating the relationships (Clout edges) between node templates.
+Resolution is handled internally via the embedded **tosca.resolve** JavaScript.

-### Visualiztion
+### Visualization

 You can graphically visualize the compiled TOSCA in a dynamic web page via the embedded **tosca.visualize** JavaScript.
 A one-line example: